 Technology enhancement happens at a remarkable pace.
 Therefore, if you are using a system that has yet to witness security updates in some time now, you need to take it seriously.
 As cyberattacks are becoming more fine, precise, and dangerous day by day, powerful data security and privacy measures need to be in place.

-Data privacy and security is an everlasting challenge for any firm dealing with online data.
+Data privacy and security are everlasting challenges for any firm dealing with online data.

 Learn how augmented reality benefits in streamlining factory floor operations.